ianimbuga/code-challenge/README.md

 #### By *IAN LIDAVALIA*

 ## Description
-It's a webpage that shows different types of triangles and what they look like.
+It's a webpage that shows different types of code challenges.

 ## Installation
 You use git clone to be able to download the documents in the GitHub